jelena121/2015-03-17_Unix_R/Unix/morning_session.md

 	file1	file2	file3

 #### Task U23.1 [U23.1]
-The `-R` option means â€˜copy recursivelyâ€™, many other Unix commands also have a similar option.
-See what happens if you donâ€™t include the `-R` option.
-Weâ€™ve finished with all of these temporary files now.
+The `-R` option means 'copy recursively', many other Unix commands also have a similar option.
+See what happens if you don't include the `-R` option.
+We've finished with all of these temporary files now.
 Make sure you remove the Temp directory and its contents (remember to always use `rm -i`).

 [cp]: http://en.wikipedia.org/wiki/Cp_(Unix)